A quick guide to Emiratisation & UAE compliance for 2025

 • Mid-sized companies (20-49 employees): Required to employ at least two Emirati citizens in 2025 (compared to just one in 2024)

-The trajectory continues toward more ambitious targets for 2026 and beyond which will be updated accordingly by MOHRE.
+The trajectory continues toward more ambitious targets for 2026 and beyond, which will be updated accordingly by the Ministry of Human Resources and Emiratisation (MOHRE).

 What are the penalties for non-compliance?